abhishek-7901/LUMO/client/frontend/to-do.md

 1. Home page needs to be given some buttons [DONE]
 2. UI for Login needs to be revamped [Prabhat] [DONE]
 3. UI for Register needs to be revamped [Prabhat] [DONE]
-4. Tables for loans and items need to be created -> View loan , view table [Priyanka] (look at loan card data file in admin side)
+4. Tables for loans and items need to be created -> View loan , view table [Priyanka] (look at loan card data file in admin side) [NOT DONE]
 5. Apply loans needs to be revamped UI [Prabhat] [DONE]
 6. Tables UI needs to be revamped [Priyanka]
 7. Apply loan logic for populating the form based on a list of items as recieved.
 [Prabhat] [DONE]
 8. Add Validations for every form [Prabhat]
 9. Error showing properly in case of any backend errors, consider dummy for now.
 10. Give drop downs for designation and department [Prabhat] [DONE]
-11. User Dashboard UI
+11. User Dashboard UI [DONE]
 12. Landing Page UI [Prabhat] [Done]

 ### Backend